Breast lump removal

-If the breast cancer can be seen on imaging tests but the doctor cannot feel it when examining you, a wire localization will be done before the surgery.
+Sometimes, the health care provider cannot feel the lump when examining you.
+However, it can be seen on imaging results.
+In this case, a wire localization will be done before the surgery.

 Breast lump removal is done as an outpatient surgery most of the time.
 You will be given general anesthesia (you will be asleep, but pain-free) or local anesthesia (you are awake, but sedated and pain-free).
 The procedure takes about 1 hour.

 The surgeon makes a small cut on your breast.
 The cancer and some of the normal breast tissue around it is removed.
 A pathologist examines a sample of the removed tissue to make sure all the cancer has been taken out.

 - When no cancer cells are found near the edges of the removed tissue, it is called a clear margin.